Massipssa/Docs/security/kerberos/concepts.md

 	- Service Principal Names (SPN)

 - **Realm**: A realm in Kerberos refers to an authentication administrative domain.
-  Principals are assigned to specific realms in order to establish boundaries and simplify administration
+  Principals are assigned to specific realms in order to establish boundaries and simplify administration.

 - **Key distribution center (KDC)**: contains all information about principals and realm.
 It consists of:
     - ***Kerberos database:*** it stores